nuagenetworks/vspkdoc/_sources/v6/nuzfbrequest.rst.txt

 - ``registration_url``: Registration URL to be used for a gateway to be bootstrapped using ZFB.

+- ``request_type``: Value that serves in indicating if the Auto-Bootstrapping request is made in the context of a new NSG instance being bootstrapped or an NSG going through a self-rebootstrapping phase following a revocation triggered by entering quarantine.

 - ``serial_number``: The gateway's Serial Number.

 - ``embedded_metadata``: Metadata objects associated with this entity.
 This will contain a list of Metadata objects if the API request is made using the special flag to enable the embedded Metadata feature.
 Only a maximum of Metadata objects is returned based on the value set in the system configuration.